gingerchew/ginger.wtf-2024/src/posts/updating-tag-cloud-with-eleventy.md

 ```
 {% endraw %}

-That is just a gist written using `petite-vue`, so there is some wiring that would need to be done still
+That is a gist written using `petite-vue`, so there is some wiring that would need to be done still

 To get this working, I added another filter called `tagCloudIndex`.
 It is used almost exactly like the other, except an object is returned instead of a string.